Facilities and features

 Discipleship & nurture courses are offered throughout the year especially to those new to faith or exploring the Christian faith or returning to church.
 Please speak to the ministers if you're interested in these courses.

-A number of exercise and fitness classes meet in the church including Fencing, Tai Chi, Yoga, Zumba, Line Dancing, 5 Rhythms Dance, Tango, Aikido - please see the website for more information
+A number of exercise and fitness classes meet in the church including Zumba, Line Dancing, Tango, Aikido - please see the website for more information

-We offer sports activities during the holidays through our partnership organisations and groups hiring the church; we also host community meals & FISH (Food in School Holidays) - please contact the office for more information.
+We offer sports activities during the holidays through our partnership organisations and groups hiring the church.
+Please contact the office for more information.

 We offer a weekly support group for mental health, Barnabas Group, on Mondays from 3-5pm.
 We also offer a warm welcome to our weekly community meal (Wednesdays 6.30pm).